 The Stiftung today

 Robert Bosch Stiftung currently holds roughly 94 percent of the share capital in Robert Bosch GmbH and finances itself from the dividends it receives as a result.
 The remaining shares are largely held by the descendants of Robert Bosch.
 Established a century ago, the asset management company has evolved into one of the largest company-affiliated foundations in Europe.
-To this day, its activities focus on promoting education, healthcare, international relations, society, culture, and science — in keeping with the wishes of Robert Bosch.
+Its activities focus on promoting Education, Health and Global Issues — in keeping with the wishes of Robert Bosch.

 As a historian I am the contact person for historical questions concerning the countries of Southeastern and Eastern Europe, Switzerland, Austria and Africa.
 I am also responsible for the historiography of the German Bosch locations.